gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

       keyArn=(KMS ARN)
    ```
    In the text editor, I replaced (KMS ARN) with the AWS KMS ARN that I copied in task 1.

+   Now, when I run this command, it saves the ARN of the AWS KMS key in the $keyArn variable.
+When we encrypt by using an AWS KMS key, we can identify it by using a key ID, key ARN, alias name, or alias ARN.